tsender/auv_gnc/README.md

 For FIRST TIME users, please run the following to install the required dependencies:

-    cd ~/catkin_ws/src/auv_gnc/installation/
+    cd ~/catkin_ws/src/auv_gnc/
     ./install_deps.sh

-The suggested way to build/install this library is with [Catkin tools](https://catkin-tools.readthedocs.io/en/latest/installing.html).
+The recommended way to build/install this library is with [Catkin tools](https://catkin-tools.readthedocs.io/en/latest/installing.html).
 It is preferred that catkin be configured with the install space as follows

     cd ~/catkin_ws/
     catkin init